n0-b-dy/dev-logs/README.md

 #### 05-3-2024.

 - Really have decided what I would liike to do now and it does not include web develpoment but rather more python and networking.
 Like network admin type level stuff.
 Although this is a change in my work, my focus is all the same and will continue to be just known as a pivot in this journey.
 This is why I really enjoy and appreciate tech because I dont really know another industry where you can just pivot into something else so easily.
 I am really excited for networking because I dont have to study as hard with coding, or feel pressured to be productive when I can study some python in the mean time then learn more about networking and how we stay connected.
 I will still be uploading python projects too.
 It really makes it even more enjoyable because I can really study python and learn ai and automation and really excel with that.
 Thanks smoljames!
 This is really it for me, I believe.
 I am more happy and motivated than ever now!

+#### 05-4-2024.

+- Uploaded a python project in which you chose your own adventure.
+This adventure is based off of childrens storybooks and asks which way directionally do you want to pursue to make it out alive.
+Also, is more scarier but I assume we're all adults here.
+I may add more but for now I think its enough.
+It is actually really fun and will add another one tommorow.